Getting Started with Blazor Diagram Component in Web App

 • Press Ctrl+` to open the integrated terminal in Visual Studio Code.

-• Run the following command to install a Syncfusion.Blazor.Diagram and Syncfusion.Blazor.Themes NuGet package and ensure all dependencies are installed.
+• Run the following command to install the Syncfusion.Blazor.Diagram and Syncfusion.Blazor.Themes NuGet package, and ensure all dependencies are installed.

 dotnet restore